Dejan Milojević: Full squad

 First time Milojević received a training camp invite for the Yugoslavia national team was by head coach Željko Obradović ahead of EuroBasket 1999.
-The twenty-two-year-old FMP power forward ended up getting cut by Obradović, thus not making the final 12-man squad taken to the championship.
+The 22-year-old FMP power forward ended up getting cut by Obradović, thus not making the final 12-man squad taken to the championship.

 The following summer, right as he was transferring to KK Budućnost, Milojević was called up again by Obradović for the 2000 Olympics training camp.
 Once again, the player would eventually be cut by Obradović.

 With a good season at Budućnost under his belt, Milojević made the Yugoslavia senior national team, selected and coached by Svetislav Pešić, that triumphed dominantly at the EuroBasket 2001 in Turkey.
-Over the three games where he saw action—group stage contests versus Germany and Estonia as well as quarterfinal versus Latvia—he averaged 4.7 points and 3.3 rebounds per game.
+Over the three games where he saw action—group-stage contests versus Germany and Estonia as well as quarterfinal versus Latvia—he averaged 4.7 points and 3.3 rebounds per game.

-Pešić called Milojević up again in summer 2002 for the training camp ahead of the 2002 FIBA World Championship, however, an injury eliminated him this time.
+Pešić called Milojević up again in summer 2002 for the training camp ahead of the 2002 FIBA World Championship; however, an injury eliminated him this time.

 Later, he was a member of the Serbia and Montenegro national team that finished 9th at EuroBasket 2005 in his home country.
 Over three tournament games, he averaged 5.3 points and 2.7 rebounds per game.

-In March 2007, six months ahead of EuroBasket 2007, soon to be thirty-year-old Milojević ruled himself out of national team consideration, citing chronic knee inflammation.
+In March 2007, six months ahead of EuroBasket 2007, soon-to-be-30-year-old Milojević ruled himself out of national team consideration, citing chronic knee inflammation.

 Coaching career

 Mega (2012–2020)

-In October 2012, three years after retiring from the professional basketball, Milojević became the head coach of Serbian team Mega Vizura.
-In his first season with the team he had great success, leading his team to the semifinal of the Basketball League of Serbia, winning the place in the regional Adriatic League for the next season.
-In the team's first ABA League season, he led the team to 8th place with a 12–14 record.
+In October 2012, three years after retiring from playing professional basketball, Milojević became the head coach of Serbian team Mega Vizura.
+In his first season with the team he had great success, leading his team to the Basketball League of Serbia playoff semifinals, thus clinching a spot in the regional Adriatic League for the next season.

+In the team's ABA League debut season, he led the team to 8th place with a 12–14 record.

 On 1 June 2020, he ended his tenure with Mega Basket.
 Over 345 games during eight seasons, he had a 173–172 record.
-During his time with Mega witnessed eleven of his Mega players receive NBA draft selection (Nikola Jokić, Vasilije Micić, Nemanja Dangubić, Timothé Luwawu-Cabarrot, Ivica Zubac, Rade Zagorac, Vlatko Čančar, Ognjen Jaramaz, Alpha Kaba, Goga Bitadze, and Marko Simonović).
+During his time with Mega witnessed eleven of his Mega players selected in the NBA draft (Nikola Jokić, Vasilije Micić, Nemanja Dangubić, Timothé Luwawu-Cabarrot, Ivica Zubac, Rade Zagorac, Vlatko Čančar, Ognjen Jaramaz, Alpha Kaba, Goga Bitadze and Marko Simonović).

 Milojević got his first taste of the NBA through Summer League coaching stint in the 2018 season with the Houston Rockets.